 Sinclair was a character and a half; outspoken, fearless, protective of his staff, a man able to get the best out of them creatively, and a lover of the malt.
 Whether that or a natural confidence fired his boldness is uncertain, but he was often heard telling senior management where to go when they dared tell him to tone down the Celtic, or make do with less money.
 Sinclair Aitken didn’t last long after that.
 He succumbed to the war of attrition between BBC London and BBC Scotland.
 He left to enjoy more malt.

 Sinclair was always asking for greater support from BBC London.
 Two BBC Scotland controllers who tried to do just that were brutally banished into the wilderness, Alistair Hetherington, (sacked 1978 – a respected editor of the Guardian newspaper) and Alasdair Milne, (sacked 1986 – by Joel Barnett of the ‘Barnett Formula’).
 Both Scots who dared to ask BBC London for greater financial and programme autonomy.

 Under Birt’s cost cutting intricacies BBC Scotland lost any relevancy to Scottish culture, and its education department lost its presence in the diaspora of Scottish life.
 What little respect was left for educational programmes forfeited respect under the maladroit hand of James Boyle, BBC Scotland Radio controller, the man who went on to give birth to the bureaucratic sleeping policeman that is Creative Scotland.

 Scotland at Six News

-There was also the call for a Scotland at Six, an international angle to Scottish news, extinguished in double-quick time by BBC London though the pilot programme was adjudged excellent.
-BBC London brooks no international outlook on its watch from a ‘province’.
+There was also the call for a Scotland at Six, an international angle to Scottish news, extinguished in double-quick time by BBC London, though the pilot programme was adjudged excellent.
+BBC London brooks no international outlook on its watch for a ‘province’.
 BBC Scotland is seen as provincial station and that’s the way it must remain.